Safety After a Storm

 Cleanup Precautions

-• When cleaning water-damaged areas, be sure to wear protective clothing and sturdy shoes to prevent cuts and scratches from debris.
+• When cleaning up storm-damaged areas, be sure to wear protective clothing and sturdy shoes to prevent cuts and scratches from debris.

-• Mold can become a problem in parts of your house or building exposed to floodwater.
+• Mold can become a problem in parts of your house or building exposed to storm water or flood water.
 About mold and mold removal

 • Tetanus vaccination is recommended if it's been 10 years or more since you were last vaccinated.
 In the event of a puncture wound or wound contaminated with floodwater, individuals should consult a healthcare provider.
 Tetanus vaccinations are available at all county health departments.